salejandro/EGiG-MBIOD/Practical guide.md

 [Omicron.BA1](http://www.ub.edu/molevol/CG-MGG/omicron-BA1.fasta) (Compressed FASTA format)
 ___

-## Bioinformatics software and tools
+## Software and bioinformatics tools

-Before starting the practical, you must create and activate a new conda environment, and install all the necesary tools.
+Before starting the practice, you must create and activate a new conda environment, install all the necesary tools and check that everything works correctly.
 To do that, open the terminal app in your computers and type:

 ```bash